CraftAcademy/kitty_news_client_user/README.md

 ## User stories

 ```
-As a Visitor
+As a visitor,
 In order to choose an article to read
 I would like to be able to see the articles listed on a page
 ```

 ```
-As a visitor
+As a visitor,
 In order to find an article I want to read
 I would like to be able to view articles by category
 ```

 ```
 As a registered user,
-In order to get access to all articles,
+In order to get an access to all articles,
-I would like to be able to buy a subscription.
+I would like to be able to buy a subscription
 ```

 ```
 As a subscriber,
 In order to read a specific article,
-I would like to be able to click on an article and have it displayed.
+I would like to be able to click on an article and have it displayed
 ```

 ```
-As a user
+As a visitor,
 In order to be able to read articles in my native language,
-I would like to switch between languages English and Swedish
+I would like to switch languages between English and Swedish
 ```

 ## Dependencies